SU-hana/SU-hana/README.md

 <h3 align="left">💼 Experience</h3>
-● I have been working as a Software Engineer at DEIENAMI since January 2024, bringing over <b>a year of experience</b in software development.
+● I have been working as a Software Engineer at DEIENAMI since September 2023, bringing over <b>a year of experience</b in software development.

 <h3 align="left">🥉 Certifications/Achievements</h3>

-<h4 align="left">Internship</h4>

-● As Python Full Stack Developer at Luminar Technolab

 <h4 align="left">Certification</h4>